EmreCenk/Amazing-Engine/README.md

 The shape class is the parent class of all 3D classes.
 When you are using the engine as a user, you will almost never need to directly interact with the shape class.
-Instead, you will interact with the functions that it provides.
+Instead, you will interact with the functions that all 3D objects inherit from this class.
-#####Universal Functions for all 3D objects:
+####Universal Functions for all 3D objects:

 #### Using the  obj_mesh class: